 - Students typically apply to Fuqua during their second year at the School of Medicine.

-- Indicate your interest in a joint degree upon admission to the School of Medicine.
+- Indicate your interest in a dual degree upon admission to the School of Medicine.

 - Admission to one school does not guarantee admission to the other.